rekurzion/pm-training-notes/week3.md

 *Proverbs 15:22 - Plans fail for lack of counsel, but with many advisers they succeed*

-*Proverbs 24:27 - Put your outdoor work in order and get your fields ready*
+*Proverbs 24:27 - Put your outdoor work in order and get your fields ready.

-*Proverbs 21:5 - The plans of the diligent lead to profit as surely as haste leads to poverty.
 After that, build your house.*

+*Proverbs 21:5 - The plans of the diligent lead to profit as surely as haste leads to poverty.*

 > Notice the importance of
 >